 Silver Lake has no commercial “downtown” or “high street.”
 Asked to suggest one, residents might offer Glendale, Hoover, Hyperion, Rowena, Sunset, or the area around the intersection of Silver Lake, West Silver Lake, and Effie — and in doing so perhaps reveal more about themselves than they do any objective character of the neighborhood.
 The Silver Lake Reservoir is located both in the geographic center and perhaps the center of the community’s collective consciousness.

 Despite their predilection for baseball caps and “athleisure,” there are signs that some of those rounding the reservoir are seeking potential mates.
-Many women, despite putting no apparent effort in their clothing, have obviously put a great deal of work into their heavy, contoured makeup.
-Many men and women absolutely reek of the nauseatingly-sweet department store scents which I have to assume some find attractive.
+Many women, despite putting no apparent effort into their clothing, have obviously put a great deal of work into their heavy, contoured makeup.
+Many men and women absolutely reek of the nauseatingly-sweet department store scents which I have to assume some (perhaps even adults) find attractive.
 Earlier this year I remember watching a woman complete her run and hop into her car.
-Even after it was out of site, I was still choking on clouds of her perfume.
-Perhaps the joggers are just trying to cover up their natural odors but in many cases, they seem to have bathed in the scent — so that not only would the scent last a couple of laps not just jogged around the reservoir but swam across it as well.
+Even after it was out of site, I was still choking on invisible clouds of her perfume.
+Perhaps the joggers are just trying to cover up their natural odors but in many cases, they seem to have bathed in the scent.
+Perhaps the idea is that the scent will last not only a couple of laps jogged around the reservoir but a couple of laps swam across, as well, if the city ever removes the silly fence.

-I’m not sure how much interaction there typically is between strangers.
-The old “no cruising” signs, posted in the pre-Grinder days, are long gone and I’ve yet to stumble upon anyone cottaging or dogging.
+I’m not sure how much interaction there typically is between reservoir strolling strangers.
+The old “no cruising” signs, posted in the pre-Grinder days, are long gone and I’ve yet to stumble upon anyone cottaging or dogging in the restrooms or meadow.
 There are probably some meet-cutes happening in the dog park, although personally, I can’t imagine finding anyone attractive when the air smells so strongly of dog poop and piss.
 I’m not sure what, if any, signs I give off but it’s rare that I make it entirely around the reservoir without strangers flashing smiles or saying “hello” and on one Thursday (I only jog on Thursdays) a woman gave me a “good job” for making it up the short but steep hill at the north end without dying.

 It’s not all singles in pursuit of love and/or squad goals, though.
 Most evenings there are groups of families walking around and usually, it seems, one or more of the members is riding in a stroller or on the shoulders of a parent and not, therefore, not remotely interested in fitness or romance.
 There are also people who give every indication that they’re not interested in social interaction like those who read whilst walking or walk with earbuds in ears.
 I’m certainly sympathetic to introverts and those who appreciate privacy and I often listen to podcasts or music as I walk.
 However, it does strike me as somewhat strange and sad when someone is so entranced by the glow of their device that they’re apparently unaware of the even more magnificent golden and blue hues of the magic hour.
 Then again, a 45-minute walk, no matter what one chooses to pay attention to, never did anyone any harm and in my case never fails to lift my spirits.